What to Know About the Mass Shooting in Las Vegas

 What do we know about the attacker?

+Officers confronted the suspect on the 32nd floor of the Mandalay Bay Hotel and Casino across the street from the concert and he was killed, Lombardo said.

 Police have not revealed the name of the shooter and his motives remain unknown.
-Lombardo told reporters that he doesn’t believe the shooting was an act of terrorism.
+Lombardo told reporters that the suspect was a local man and he doesn’t believe the shooting was an act of terrorism.

-Earlier officers carrying assault rifles were seen running into the Mandalay Bay Hotel and Casino.
-Police used a controlled explosion to get to the suspect, Lombardo said.
+Earlier, officers carrying assault rifles were seen running into the Mandalay Bay Hotel and Casino.
+Police used a controlled explosion to get into the room where the suspect was shooting from, Lombardo said.

 What else do we know?